AFRINIC: Capacity building and partnerships

-In 2007, AFRINIC and the African Telecommunications Union established a partnership to accelerate adoption of IPv6 networks in Africa, due to IPv4 exhaustion, and develop tools to measure Internet performance.
+In 2021, AFRINIC and the African Telecommunications Union established a partnership to accelerate adoption of IPv6 networks in Africa, due to IPv4 address exhaustion, and to develop tools to measure Internet performance.
 AFRINIC has supported the deployment of regional root name server copies that are compatible with both IPv4 and IPv6.

 AFRINIC and the Internet Society have worked together to train staff of Internet exchange points and Internet service providers to support routing more of Africa's internet traffic within the continent instead of externally.
 The organizations have also partnered on measurement initiatives to evaluate Internet performance and reliability across Africa.
 For example, they built a route analysis tool to learn about and monitor the amount of interconnection between Internet exchange points within Africa.
+Together with MANRS, they have also trained network engineers for national research and education networks to improve the security of their networks.

+To promote Internet expansion in Africa, AFRINIC has administered grants through its Fund for Internet Research and Development (FIRE Africa).

 Organization

-As required by ICANN policy for regional Internet registries, AFRINIC is a non-profit, non-governmental, community-led entity, without formal backing from governments or politicians.
+As required by ICANN policy for regional Internet registries, AFRINIC is a non-profit, non-governmental, community-led entity.
 The relevant ICANN policy is Internet Coordination Policy 2 (ICP-2), "Criteria for Establishment of New Regional Internet Registries".